jaeksoft/opensearchserver/src/doc/en/documentation/plugins/wordpress.md

 * Description: called when indexing a document and assigning a value to its `autocomplete` field.
 * Parameters:
-    * `$value`: original value that would be inserted in the autocomplete field and then used for autocompletion.
+    * `$value`: the original value that would be inserted in the autocomplete field and then used for autocompletion.
-    * `$post`: content being indexed.
+    * `$post`: the content being indexed.
-* Example: can be used to add more text in the autocomplete field, allowing for more suggestion in the autocompletion feature:
+* Example: can be used to add text to the autocomplete field, allowing for more suggestions from the autocompletion feature:

 ```php
     add_filter('oss_autocomplete_value', 'oss_autocomplete_value', 1, 2);